WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-03-deploy-docker-container-azure-functions.md

 ## Build a Docker Container inside a YAML Pipeline in Azure DevOps

-In Azure DevOps, create a new pipeline (or edit the one form last post) and add the following variables:
+In Azure DevOps, create a new pipeline (or edit the one from my last post) and add the following variables:

 <script src="https://gist.github.com/WolfgangOfner/a642e59452edfb93940d105deb70289f.js"></script>